 Clothes as Moral Standard Time to Time : Indonesian Religion-Based Perspective

 Simmel’s statement about fashion assists to identify clothes as a part of cultural traits, one of them is religion.
-Specifically, most of institutionalized religions provide their values as codes for societies for defining morality standard, even towards the existence of clothes which are supposed to be worn by societies.
-By following their conducts, the societies have an imperative role to maintain their religions’ traditions as well as to control them symbolically.
+Specifically, most the institutionalized religions provide their values as codes for societies for defining morality standards, even towards the existence of clothes that are supposed to be worn by societies.
+By following their conduct, the societies have an imperative role to maintain their religions’ traditions as well as to control them symbolically.
 Gradually, the value alters to be the obligation which must be accepted everywhere, and soon it will be a new justification for people to blame those improperly dressed according to it.

 The circumstance eventually segregates Islamic women and non-Islamic ones despite the country’s obligation to respect both of their rights with no exceptions.
 As well, it directs women to comply with the principle when dressing appropriately.
 Unfortunately, the conduct tends to be forced to non-Islamic women, particularly students of high schools where the regions adopt the conduct, for example in Aceh, where the Syariah principle is applied onto the regional law completely, in Padang, West Sumatera, and some regions in Central Java as well as other 21 provinces in Indonesia.

 “Inappropriate “ Clothes Means Justification for Sexual Violence and Harassments?